FCE Speaking

 Candidate B, here are your pictures.
 They show people cooking.
 Compare the two pictures and say how experienced they might be at what they do, okay?
 (1 minute)

-Candidate B: The left picture shows professional cooks preparing some elaborate dishes in the spacious kitchen of a restaurant or café.
+Candidate B: The left picture shows professional cooks making some elaborate dishes in a spacious kitchen of a restaurant or café.
 The second picture, on the other hand, shows an apartment with a man cooking a much simpler meal.

 Even though the people in the first picture are more likely to have more experience dealing with food, this is not necessarily true.
 They could only be trainees; both of them look rather young.
 The man in the second picture looks about the same age, but he might have more years of cooking under his belt, so you never know!